SNOW WHITES

 Dom stands for "home" and "house" in Russian.

 The ongoing project explores different edges of feeling at home, losing home, and trying to find one.
-I interviewed my friends from Russia and Ukraine, most of whom moved after the start of the war, and captured them in their current apartments abroad with the objects that help create the ephemeral sensation of being at home.
+I interviewed my friends from Russia and Ukraine, most of whom moved after the start of the full-scale war, and captured them in their current apartments abroad with the objects that help create the ephemeral sensation of being at home.
 In the end, the objects turned out to be just a thread that helped untangle something deeper and much more complex.

 The aim of Dom is not to compare the stories, but to delve into the definition of home and its multiple layers and find answers to the questions that have remained central within me since my childhood — and now, have become even more crucial.